BYD Seal Review: Price, range & boot space

 New prices start from £45,640

-BYD is a Chinese electric vehicle manufacturer that you’ve probably never heard of.
-But it’s actually got some serious clout as a battery manufacturer – its clients include big names such as Tesla and Apple, while its electric buses and trucks have been on sale in Europe for more than 20 years.
+BYD is a Chinese vehicle manufacturer that you might never heard of.
+But it’s actually got some serious clout as a battery manufacturer: its clients include big names such as Tesla and Apple, while its electric buses and trucks have been on sale in Europe for more than 20 years.

 The brand decided to expand into the passenger vehicle market in 2023, with the BYD Atto 3 and affordable BYD Dolphin.

-The BYD Seal represents the next generation for the marque, providing a noticeable shift upmarket.
-As BYD doesn’t want to be a budget car manufacturer, it’s already pricing the Seal against established competitors and has the premium brands in its sights.
+The BYD Seal represents a noticeable shift upmarket from those cars.
+As BYD doesn’t want to be a budget car manufacturer, it prices the Seal against established competitors and has the premium brands in its sights.

 So what do you get for your £45,000 plus?
-Well, there are two models available: the BYD Seal Design and the BYD Seal Excellence.
+Well, there are two models available: the BYD Seal Design and the BYD Seal Excellence AWD.

 The BYD Seal’s interior is lovely.
 Apparently inspired by marine life, you’ll find a range of exotic materials and quality finishes.

-There’s also a rotating infotainment screen – something of a BYD trademark – which is bit unnecessary, but also a welcome talking point.
+There’s also a rotating infotainment screen – something of a BYD trademark – which is bit unnecessary, but also an undoubted talking point.

 BYD’s battery expertise means the Seal is fitted with a very narrow battery pack, which doesn’t eat considerably into interior space.

-A lot of electric car buyers will be sceptical about the BYD Seal.
-But this scepticism is not necessarily justified – we think it’s a bold alternative to the Hyundai Ioniq 6 and Volkswagen ID.7, while BYD’s worldwide presence ought to put your mind at rest about buying from an obscure brand in the UK.
+A lot of electric car buyers will be sceptical about the BYD Seal, but this scepticism is not necessarily justified.
+We think it’s a bold alternative to the Hyundai Ioniq 6 and Volkswagen ID.7, while BYD’s worldwide presence ought to put your mind at rest about buying from a brand that's still a little obscure in the UK.

 BYD Seal handling and engines